 Each division must, at least annually, conduct a public awareness campaign (also known as a child find program) to inform the community of the rights of persons, ages two to 21, inclusive, to a free appropriate public education and the availability of special education programs and services, to generate referrals, and to explain the nature of disabilities, the early warning signs of disabilities and the need for services to begin early.
 To learn more, refer to Special Education and Student Services.

 At the beginning of each school year, every school must provide to parents or guardians a copy of the Standards of Learning applicable to their child’s grade or course requirements and the approximate date and potential impact of the child’s next SOL testing.
 Schools distribute this information.
 Our assessment calendar is posted here.
-Information about the state’s standards of learning can be found on the Virginia Department of Education website.

 Schools that receive Title I funds must provide parents individual reports regarding their student’s level of achievement and academic growth on the state’s academic assessments, if applicable and available, as soon as practicable.
 The reports must be given in an understandable format and, to the extent practicable, in a language that parents can understand.
 Charlottesville City Schools handles these notifications on a case by case basis.